Woman Smiling

 • Center for Teen Empowerment (Boston, MA):

-$25,000 for the Dorchester Youth Organizing Initiative, an effort that trains and hires youth to work on developing and implementing strategies to address community issues.
+$50,000 over two years for the Dorchester Youth Organizing Initiative, an effort that trains and hires youth to work on developing and implementing strategies to address community issues.

 visit the Center for Teen Empowerment website